 2. Not all LMSs and authoring tools are fully compatible.

-If you want to avoid compatibility problems and create beautiful interactive courses, choose an LMS with a bundled authoring tool like the iSpring Learn LMS that comes with iSpring Suite.
+If you want to avoid compatibility problems and create beautiful interactive courses, choose an LMS with a bundled authoring tool.
+One example is the iSpring Learn LMS that comes with iSpring Suite.
 This integration allows you to create professional-looking e-courses, easily upload them to the platform, and enjoy advanced reporting capabilities.

 LMS Standards